Anduin2017/AnduinOS-Docs/Servicing/Linux.md

 sudo apt-get install crowdsec
 ```

+!!! warning "CrowdSec uses 8080 port"

+    CrowdSec uses 8080 port by default.
+Make sure you don't have any service running on 8080 port.

+    You can change this port by editing the `/etc/crowdsec/crowdsec.yaml` file.

 CrowdSec is a senario-based security tool.
 You can list all the scenarios by running:

 ```bash title="List all CrowdSec scenarios"